Varying-Vagrant-Vagrants/VVV/README.md

 #### VVV as a Scaffold

-Entirely different server configurations can be created by modifying the files included with this repository.

-The existing configuration can also be extended significantly through the use of additional provisioning scripts, `provision-pre.sh` and `provision-post.sh`.
+Entirely different server configurations can be created by modifying the files included with this repository or through the use of additional provisioning scripts, `provision-pre.sh` and `provision-post.sh`.

 It is not necessary to track the changes made to the main repository.
 Feel free to check this project out and then change everything to make it your own.